We are on a journey to deconstruct

 Jia Yaw was called to the Malaysian Bar in 2004.

-Jia Yaw is a Secretariat Member of the All-Party Parliamentary Group of Malaysia on the Sustainable Development Goals (APPGM-SDG), a group established by Parliament to help Malaysia achieve the Sustainable Development Goals through the localisation of the goals at the constituency level.
+He is a resource person to the All-Party Parliamentary Group of Malaysia on the Sustainable Development Goals (APPGM-SDG) which was established by Parliament to help Malaysia achieve the Sustainable Development Goals through the localisation of the goals at the constituency level.

 He was a Chevening Scholar, having read a master's degree in environmental law (LL.M.) at SOAS, University of London.